 Simple Treatment vs. Combined Treatment

-These results confirm significant differences between simple and combined treatments.
-Combined treatments are part of a comprehensive approach aimed at preserving bone health through appropriate hormonal management.
+These results confirm clear differences between simple and combined treatments.
+The combined treatments are part of an overall strategy aimed at preserving bone health through tailored hormonal management.

-WHI study data show that both estrogen alone (ET) and estrogen-progestin (EPT) are effective in preventing fractures.
-However, among non-hysterectomized women, combined therapy provides enhanced bone protection.
-An increase of 1% in vertebral BMD is associated with an 8% reduction in non-vertebral fractures.
+The WHI study data show that both estrogen alone (ET) and estrogen-progestin (EPT) are effective in preventing fractures.
+However, in women who have not had a hysterectomy, the combined treatment provides enhanced bone protection.
+A 1% increase in vertebral BMD is linked with an 8% decrease in non-vertebral fractures.

 Furthermore, the daily combined progesterone-estrogen treatment has proven to be more effective than estrogen alone in managing postmenopausal osteoporosis.
-Transdermal forms (patches, gels, or sprays) present a reduced thrombotic risk compared to oral forms, thereby allowing for better personalization based on individual risks.
+Transdermal forms (patches, gels, or sprays) come with a reduced risk of thrombosis compared to oral options, allowing for better customization based on individual risk profiles.

 The current guidelines emphasize an individualized approach.
-Menopausal hormone therapy (MHT) can be particularly effective when initiated before the age of 60.
-These recommendations are based on the clinical evidence previously discussed.
+Menopausal hormone therapy (MHT) can be particularly effective when started before the age of 60.
+These recommendations are based on the clinical evidence we've already discussed.

 General Recommendations